For whom have the rules changed?

 Medical devices includes many products and services: from bandages to medical apps to pregnancy tests.
 The new European regulations may have serious implications for anyone who manufactures medical devices, and for their representatives.
 There are also many changes at hand for importers, distributors, and care providers.
 Under the new regulations, patients’ safety is safeguarded better.
 Also, the new Medical Devices Regulation supports innovation, so that devices continue to meet with the latest technological, scientific and practical developments.

 Consequences for producers and manufacturers

 Do you produce medical devices, or have them produced or improved?
 Then you have to evaluate the risk category for your product.
-Once the new regulation comes into force, several medical devices will be in a higher risk category, and your medical devices will have to meet higher demands before you can market them.
+Under the new regulation, several medical devices are in a higher risk category, and your medical devices have to meet higher demands before you can market them.
 A Notified Body will evaluate your products before they are admitted.
 If you have medical devices produced on commission, the company producing the devices will have to meet stricter demands as well.
 If you produce in vitro diagnostics medical devices, you will not only have to meet the stricter demands.
 Many IVDs will fall into a higher risk category.
 You will have to have the devices evaluated by a Notified Body, and provide clinical evidence that your products meets all requirements, according to the classification regulations.

 Consequences for importers and distributors